-Offers for The Ritz-Carlton™ Credit Card are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Offers for The Ritz-Carlton™ Credit Card and Virgin Atlantic® World Elite MasterCard® are not available through this site.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

-Signup bonuses are a crucial part of the points and miles puzzle, but they’re not the only way of banking a substantial balance of rewards points.
-Other methods include signing up to regular promotions offered by credit card providers and loyalty programs, taking advantage of generous referral bonuses which can bring in upwards of 50K points per year, and on select credit cards, scoring bonus points for adding an authorized user to your account.
+Sign-up bonuses are a crucial part of the points and miles puzzle, but they’re not the only way of banking a substantial balance of rewards points.
+Other methods include signing up for regular promotions from credit card providers and loyalty programs, as well as taking advantage of generous referral bonuses.
+These can bring in upwards of 50,000 points per year.
+On select credit cards, you also can score bonus points for adding an authorized user to your account.

-Credit cards offering bonus points for authorized users typically require the cardholder to complete a purchase to qualify for the bonus points.
-But compare that to credit cards charging an annual fee for authorized user accounts, and the additional spend required to justify that yearly expense, and you begin to see why those easy points add so much value to these cards.
+Credit cards offering bonus points for authorized users typically require the cardholder to complete a purchase (or spend a certain amount of money) to qualify for the bonus points.
+However, you should evaluate that within the context of the card's annual fee for authorized user accounts (if any) and the additional spending required to justify that yearly expense.
+You begin to see why those easy points add so much value to these cards.

-There are no longer many cards offering authorized user bonuses, with most card issuers either not offering a bonus at all, or only adding AU bonuses during promo events.
+There aren't many cards that still provide authorized user bonuses.
+Most card issuers either don't offer a bonus at all or only offer authorized user bonuses during infrequent promotions.

 Credit Card | AU Bonus Points & Conditions |